-David Yao received his Ph.D. degree from the University of Toronto (1983), was Assistant Professor at Columbia University (1983-86), Associate Professor at Harvard University (1986-88), and since 1988 has been a full Professor of Industrial Engineering and Operations Research at Columbia University, where he holds the inaugural Piyasombatkul Family Chair.
-In addition, he has held part-time/visiting appointments including those at: Yale University, Visiting Professor of Operations Research; Chinese University of Hong Kong, Chair Professor of Systems Engineering and Engineering Management; Tsinghua University, School of Economics and Management, Special-Term Chair Professor; Shanghai Advanced Institute of Finance, Special-Term Professor; and National University of Singapore, School of Business, Cycle and Carriage Visiting Professor, and James Riady Distinguished Visiting Professor.
+David Yao received his Ph.D. degree from the University of Toronto (1983), was Assistant Professor at Columbia University (1983-86), Associate Professor at Harvard University (1986-88), and since 1988 has been a full Professor of Industrial Engineering and Operations Research at Columbia University, where he has held the Thomas Alva Edison Chair (1992-98), and since 2012 the inaugural Piyasombatkul Family Chair.
+In addition, he has held part-time/visiting appointments including those at: Yale University, Visiting Professor of Operations Research; Chinese University of Hong Kong, Chair Professor of Systems Engineering and Engineering Management; City University of Hong Kong, Director and Senior Fellow of the Institute for Advanced Study; Tsinghua University, School of Economics and Management, Special-Term Chair Professor; Shanghai Advanced Institute of Finance, Special-Term Professor; and National University of Singapore, School of Business, Cycle and Carriage Visiting Professor, and James Riady Distinguished Visiting Professor.

 A member of the National Academy of Engineering, he has also been an IEEE Fellow, an INFORMS Fellow, and a Guggenheim Fellow.
 His other honors and awards include: the Presidential Young Investigator Award from the National Science Foundation (NSF); the Franz Edelman Award from the Institute for Operations Research and Management Sciences (INFORMS); the SIAM Outstanding Paper Prize from the Society for Industrial and Applied Mathematics; an Honorary Professorship from Xi'an Jiao Tong University, China; the Distinguished Faculty Teaching Award from Columbia Engineering Alumni Association; the Great Teacher Award from the Society of Columbia Graduates; the Outstanding Technical Achievement Award, a Research Division Award, and several Invention Achievement Awards, all from IBM, as well as the IBM Faculty Award.